Orbit: Kepler's first law

 So for the gravitational force – or, more generally, for any inverse square force law – the right hand side of the equation becomes a constant and the equation is seen to be the harmonic equation (up to a shift of origin of the dependent variable).
 The solution is:

 where A and θ0 are arbitrary constants.
 This resulting equation of the orbit of the object is that of an ellipse in Polar form relative to one of the focal points.
-This is put into a more standard form by letting $e \equiv h^2 A/\mu$ be the eccentricity, letting $a \equiv h^2/\mu\left(1 - e^2\right)$ be the semi-major axis.
-Finally, letting $\theta_0 \equiv 0$ so the long axis of the ellipse is along the positive x coordinate.
+This is put into a more standard form by letting $e \equiv h^2 A/\mu$ be the eccentricity, which when rearranged we see:

+Note that by letting $a \equiv h^2/\mu\left(1 - e^2\right)$ be the semi-major axis and letting $\theta_0 \equiv 0$ so the long axis of the ellipse is along the positive x coordinate yields:

+When e is zero, the result is a circular orbit with r equal to a.

+Kepler's third law

+Incorporating Newton's laws, the constant in Kepler's third law can be shown to be:

+where $M$ is the mass of the Sun, G is the gravitational constant, $m$ is the mass of the planet, $T$ is the orbital period and $a$ is the elliptical semi-major axis, and $\text{AU}$ is the astronomical unit, the average distance from earth to the sun.
+From this, the orbital period can be derived from the semi-major axis.

+Applying torque

+A torque to a satellite can result, for example, due to perturbation from a non-sperical mass.
 When the two-body system is under the influence of torque, the angular momentum h is not a constant.
 After the following calculation: